 An annual survey of sites from Northland to Bay of Plenty to be done each September was started in 2002 in conjunction with other agencies.
-This was completed in September 2006.
+The sites in the Environment Waikato region network were completed in late October 2009.

-Sites north of Coromandel township were profiled in March (15 profiles completed), June (15), September (16), and December (15).
-The sites at Opoutere were profiled in March (5), June (5), September (5) and December (5).
-A total of 81 profiles were completed by staff in 2006.
+Sites north of Coromandel township were profiled in March (16 profiles completed), June (16), July (16), October (16), and December (16).
+The sites at Opoutere were profiled in March (5 profiles completed), June (5), July (5), September (5), October (5) and December (5).